Setting up Single Port Forwarding on Linksys Smart Wi-Fi Routers and Linksys Wi-Fi Routers using the Classic firmware

 This article will give you instructions on how to set up Single Port Forwarding on Linksys Wi-Fi Routers and Linksys Smart Wi-Fi Routers.
-Single Port Forwarding will only allow you to specify one (1) port for forwarding.
-If you want to forward multiple ports, you may perform Port Range Forwarding.
+Single Port Forwarding will only allow you to specify one port for forwarding.
+If you want to forward multiple ports, you can perform Port Range Forwarding instead.
 Click here for instructions.

 To proceed in setting up Single Port Forwarding, you need to have the following:

-The service ports that you need to forward on the router differ on the type of Internet service you’d like to access.
-Refer to your documentation or contact your game’s manufacturer for details.
+The service ports that you need to forward on the router differ on the type of internet service you’d like to access.
+Refer to your documentation or contact your console's manufacturer for details.

-NOTE: In this example, we'll be forwarding ports for Xbox 360® to access Xbox LIVE® services.
-See your gaming documentation or contact the game manufacturer for any service port specification of your game.
+NOTE: In this example, we'll be forwarding ports for Xbox 360 to access Xbox LIVE® services.
+See your gaming documentation or contact the console manufacturer for any service port specification of your game.

 Access your Linksys router’s web-based setup page through Linksys Connect.
 For instructions, click here.
 If you’re using a Mac® computer, navigate to the Applications folder in Go, and then start Linksys Connect.
 For detailed instructions, click here.

 On the Single Port Forwarding sub-tab, fill out the appropriate fields with the correct entries.
 In this example, we'll be forwarding ports based on the following information:

 Static IP Address set on Xbox 360: 192.168.0.15

 Port: 80, Protocol: TCP

 NOTE: For assistance on setting up a static IP address on your Xbox 360, contact Xbox support.